 - type: validation

-- description: For data fields, to define the level of detail displayed
+- description: For ticket, customer and resource fields of type date.
+To define the level of detail displayed

 - values:

 - date (default): Show date without time.

 - date-time: Show date with time.

 - only-time: Show only time, no date.

 email